jenkinsci/violation-comments-to-stash-plugin/README.md

 **Note:** Using **Bitbucket Cloud**?
 You may have a look at [Violation Comments to Bitbucket Cloud Command Line](https://github.com/tomasbjerre/violation-comments-to-bitbucket-cloud-command-line).
 This will only work with Bitbucket Server.

+You can also do this with a [command line tool](https://www.npmjs.com/package/violation-comments-to-bitbucket-server-command-line).

 A number of **parsers** have been implemented.
 Some **parsers** can parse output from several **reporters**.

 | Reporter | Parser | Notes